googleinterns/vba-migrator-addin/README.md

   * To enable the drive API for their account, the user needs to refer to this [video](https://www.youtube.com/watch?v=xtqpWG5KDXY&t=1s") which will guide them to enable the drive API for their account.
 This is the drive API [Console](https://pantheon.corp.google.com/flows/enableapi?apiid=drive&pli=1&debugUI=DEVELOPERS), where the user will get the `clientId` and `clientSecretId` after following [this](https://www.youtube.com/watch?v=xtqpWG5KDXY&t=1s") video.
   * Now, the user can call the function `UploadFile(filePath,userClientId,userClientSecretId)` to upload the file to the drive, by providing the file path and user credentials as an argument.

+#### Hitting The End Point

+* In this module the **`Sheets API`** is called, which will give the information about the support type of API used in the macros of `.xlsm` in  `.txt` format.

+* Sheets API is not public, so it needs authorization when a user hits it.
+So `getAuthorizationToken(userClientId,userClientSecretId)` function is used to get the "Bearer Authorization Token".
+This function needs "clientId" and "clientSecretId" as an argument and it can be obtained from [this](https://github.com/googleinterns/vba-migrator-addin/blob/Upload-File/README.md) instructions.

+ * `parseTheFile()` function parses the downloaded file after hitting the endpoint and provides the list of data needed.

 ## Built With

 * [Visual Studio](https://visualstudio.microsoft.com/vs/) - Vb.net Class Library Project